starpig1129/ai-discord-bot-PigPig/README.md

 - 🍽️ **Practical Features**: Set reminders, get recommendations, and perform calculations.
 - 👤 **User Information Management**: Create and maintain user profiles.
 - 📊 **Channel Data RAG**: Use channel history for context-aware responses.
+- 💭 **Chain of Thought Reasoning**: Employs Chain of Thought reasoning to provide detailed, step-by-step explanations of its thought process, enhancing transparency and understanding.
+This feature allows the bot to break down complex problems into smaller, manageable steps, providing a more comprehensive and insightful response.

 ## 🖥️ System Requirements